flavioalberti/flaski1.github.io/_posts/2019-03-30-ready-to-start-the-adventure.md

 ---

 A day dedicated to the preparations, I recovered all the necessary equipment and put it in the bags.
 I am ready to start this adventure 💪
-The meeting is Monday at 9:00 am in Ried, but the way to get to Austria is long, and certainly something interesting will happen during the journey 😀
+The meeting is Monday at 9:00 am in Ried, but the way to Austria is long, and certainly something interesting will happen during the journey 😀

 {% include thronplayer.html contentId="equipment" divId="gallery1" padding="75%" pkey="a8yszh" clientId="hub"%}